 I sure would love to experience another day on “Cloud Nine” for it was an out of the world feeling.
 Any of you game to experience the same?
 Check out the Getting there section to know how to experience the magic of Mount Kelimutu in Flores, Indonesia.

 - Ende and Maumere are the nearest airport to Kelimutu National Park.
 There are regular flights from Bali to Ende and Maumere.
 You can also, catch a flight from Labuan Bajo to Ende or Maumere.
-You can click this link for all the possible flight options and the best flight prices from anywhere in Indonesia to Ende.

 - Ende is around 60 kms from Kelimutu (around 1.5 to 2 hrs drive).
 You need to either hire a car or take a bus to Moni.